teflxndxn/cintel-05-cintel/README.md

 ## Run Locally

+Open the project folder for editing in VS Code.

 Create a local project virtual environment named .venv, activate it, and install the requirements.
 When VS Code asks to use it for the workspace, select Yes.